kitajchuk/akihabara/README.md

 ## What's New
+I have implemented several new aspects of the framework.
+I have been building a game using Akihabara, hence this forked version and all the updates.

 ### AkihabaraMediabox
-I have implemented a media portion of the framework.
-I have been building a game using Akihabara, hence this forked version and all the updates.
-The AkihabaraMediabox instance of [MediaBox](https://github.com/kitajchuk/jsource/blob/master/src/MediaBox.js) from my [JSource](https://github.com/kitajchuk/jsource/) repository.
+I have included an AkihabaraMediabox instance of [MediaBox](https://github.com/kitajchuk/jsource/blob/master/src/MediaBox.js) from my [JSource](https://github.com/kitajchuk/jsource/) repository.
 AkihabaraMediabox extends MediaBox, addings some new methods more specific to the gaming engine.

+### AkihabaraGamestate
+I have included an AkihabaraGamestate instance of [GameState](https://github.com/kitajchuk/gamed/blob/master/src/GameState.js) from my [Gamed](https://github.com/kitajchuk/gamed/) repository.

+### AkihabaraGamequest
+I have included an AkihabaraGamequest instance of [GameQuest](https://github.com/kitajchuk/gamed/blob/master/src/GameQuest.js) from my [Gamed](https://github.com/kitajchuk/gamed/) repository.

+### AkihabaraGamescreen
+I have included an AkihabaraGamescreen instance of [GameScreen](https://github.com/kitajchuk/gamed/blob/master/src/GameScreen.js) from my [Gamed](https://github.com/kitajchuk/gamed/) repository.

 ### Akihabara Dist Files
 You can load any of the files from the dist directory depending on what type of game you are making.
 The following dist files exist: